Mercerenies/latitude/spec/i_syntax_and_semantics/ch6_controlflow.md

 itself under some circumstances, as will be detailed in the following sections.

+A VM-level panic is like a hard kill.
+However, a panic does not exit silently.
+It will print various debugging information before terminating.

 ## Conditionals and Loops

 There is an object defined in global scope with the name